mateuszlewicki/lamp_terr_make/README.md

 Documentation is in docs folder.
 Please clone repo or download html files as gitlab not render Rmarkdown files properly because of custom fields

+Project created for in company POC. **Not mantained**.
+You can take bits and pieces from here for learning